-Many of those same factors, unfortunately, also make motorcycles much more susceptible to accidents than passenger cars and trucks.
-The openness of the rider to the outdoors also means that accidents, when they do occur, tend to produce severe injuries.
+The openness of the rider to the outdoors also means that crashes, when they do occur, tend to produce severe injuries.

 That lack of a reinforced passenger compartment and of common safety devices like seat belts and airbags exposes riders to tremendous physical forces when an accident occurs.

 Helmets and protective clothing can only help so much when a motorcyclist hits macadam at 50 miles an hour, or when a car traveling 50 miles an hour smashes into the motorcycle.

 You may not realize you need a motorcycle accident lawyer on your side until it’s too late.
 Since most collisions involving motorcycle riders result in serious injuries, there could be year of therapy and numerous surgeries to repair the damages.
 Insurance companies will fight to pay as little as possible to the injured bike rider.
 When you hire a lawyer, you can rest assured that your interests are protected throughout the legal claim process.

 Don’t accept any offers or sign anything from the insurance companies until you speak with a lawyer and documents are reviewed.
 Insurance coverage for motorcycles is much different than the policy that covers automobile operators.
 Our lawyers will walk you through the insurance coverage.